AniruthSuresh/AniruthSuresh/README.md

 🔭 I'm currently exploring **Neural Networks**, with a focus on **Convolutional Neural Networks**, and delving deep into the realm of **Deep Learning**.
 Feel free to check out my works [here](https://github.com/AniruthSuresh?tab=repositories)

  💬 **Natural Language Processing (NLP):** I'm also keen to delve into the intriguing field of Natural Language Processing (NLP).
-While not yet explored extensively, I'm eager to venture into projects where NLP techniques are employed to glean insights from textual data.
+While not yet explored extensively, I'm eager to venture into projects where NLP techniques are employed .
 Stay tuned as I embark on this exciting journey into the world of NLP in the future.